Find Me On:facebooklinkedintwitter

 Born and raised in Rome, I moved to the US in 2005.
-I earned a PhD in Economics from The New School for Social Research in 2009, and a Dottorato in Economia Politica (PhD, Political Economy) from Sapienza University of Rome, also in 2009.
-My research focuses on: (i) the linkages between economic growth and income distribution, and in particular the interaction between the labor market, income shares and technological change in advanced economies; (ii) the role of the public sector in long-run policy and its distributional effects; (iv) social interactions, social multipliers and economic performance.
+I earned a PhD in Economics from The New School for Social Research in 2009, and a Dottorato in Economia Politica (PhD, Economics) from Sapienza University of Rome, also in 2009.
+My research focuses on: (i) economic growth and the distribution of income and wealth; (ii) the interaction between labor market institutions, income distribution and technological change; (iii) the role of the public sector in long-run policy and its distributional effects; (iv) social interactions, social multipliers and economic performance.
 Recently, I realized that my research provides a fruitful framework to understand the so-called "secular stagnation," and I have been working on this topic over the last few years.